Oases: Efficient Large-Scale Model Training on Commodity Servers via Overlapped and Automated Tensor Model Parallelism: Introduction

-Communication-computation overlap is a common technique to reduce communication overhead.
+To alleviate the communication bottleneck of TMP, the literature extensively explores two main lines of research: 1) overlapping operations, and 2) optimizing parallel strategies.
+Communication-computation overlap through operation scheduling is a common technique to reduce the communication overhead in data parallelism~\cite{zhang2017poseidon,shi2019mg,peng2019generic,mahajanSYNDICATE}.
 However, communication and computation are data-dependent in TMP training, making it challenging to exploit the full potential of overlapping.
-Existing approaches from the literature apply sub-optimal training schedules since they only overlap communication with computation within operators or single propagation pass. \citet{wang2022overlap} and AccTFM~\cite{zeng2022acctfm} propose intra-op overlapping methods where they decouple and overlap the communication and computation operations of matrix productions.
-Merak~\cite{lai2023merak} suggests an inter-op overlapping schedule by splitting batches within forward and backward passes, but they fail to incorporate the recomputation technique~\cite{chen2016training}, which is also necessary for giant model training.
-Therefore, the first core problem this paper tries to answer is how to \textit{optimize the TMP training schedule that maximizes overlapping communication and computation}.
+Existing approaches on TMP apply sub-optimal training schedules since they only overlap communication with computation within matrix multiplication operators\cite{wang2022overlap,zeng2022acctfm,jangda2022breaking} or single propagation pass~\cite{lai2023merak}.
+Therefore, the first core problem this paper tries to answer is how to \textbf{optimize the TMP training operation schedule that maximizes overlapping communication and computation}.

-Automated parallelization for large-scale models can leverage unutilized device resources to accelerate TMP training.
-However, finding an appropriate distributed training scheme for communication-computation overlapping schedules is non-trivial, because it is difficult to estimate the cost of overlapped operations.
-Previous studies can hardly give consideration to both overlapping and model parallel strategy searching, overlooking the potential of further training acceleration.
-Communication-computation overlap works lack modeling of their methods, while auto-parallelism approaches~\cite{zheng2022alpa,li2022amp,unger2022unity} do not optimize communication overlapping.
-Hence, another primary objective of this paper is to \textit{automatically find the optimal model parallel strategies for overlapping training schedules}.
+Automated parallelization plays a crucial role in further harnessing the computational capabilities of commodity devices in large-scale model training.
+However, finding an appropriate distributed training scheme for communication computation overlapping schedules is non-trivial, as it is difficult to estimate the cost of overlapped operations.
+Previous studies can hardly give consideration to both overlapping and model parallel strategy searching on TMP, overlooking the potential of further training performance improvement.
+Communication-computation overlap works lack automated partition strategy planning, while auto-parallelism approaches~\cite{zheng2022alpa,li2022amp,unger2022unity,miao2022galvatron} do not consider communication overlapping.
+Hence, another primary objective of this paper is to \textbf{automatically find the model parameter partition strategies for overlapped TMP training schedules}.